'Unprecedented': 145 mill workers locked out without pay for two weeks

 "If they don't get CPI, they're going backwards," he said at the time.

 Speaking to the Bay of Plenty Times this week, Phillips said the union was seeking pay increases in line with inflation and the rising cost of living.
-The consumers price index (CPI) June quarter increase was up 7.3 per cent on the year before.
+The consumer price index (CPI) June quarter increase was up 7.3 per cent on the year before.

 While the company had offered an additional one-off payment in the first year of the three-year contract, he said pay rises in the other two years did not match expected inflation.